fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ## Proxying with Tekton

-As indicated by the name of the service account, we were dealing with [Tekton](https://tekton.dev/):
+As indicated by the name of the service account, we were dealing with [Tekton](https://tekton.dev/) and its dashboard component:

 > Tekton is a powerful and flexible open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.